lydiolectal/taptap/README.txt

 TO PAUSE SONG AND MENU: Click the pause button in the top left corner.
 This will take you to a screen that allows you to either resume the game or begin a new one.

 TO PLAY: The keys 'd,' 'f,' 'j,' and 'k' correspond to columns 1, 2, 3, 4 from left to right.
-When a circle floats down a column, try to press the button in the right column at the instant the circle reaches the dot at the bottom of the screen.
+When a circle floats down a column, press the button in the right column at the instant the circle reaches the dot at the bottom of the screen.
 Ex: if a yellow circle floats down column 4, press 'k' as soon as the yellow circle reaches the yellow dot.
 As the game gets harder, you may have to press more than one key at a time!

 --Rules--